reflectoring/reflectoring.github.io/_posts/2018-11-10-pact-node-graphql-provider.md

 In the following, we assume that the contract has been published on a [Pact Broker](https://github.com/pact-foundation/pact_broker) by the consumer.
-But it's also possible to take the contract file from the consumer codebase and access it directly in the provider code base.
+But it's also possible to take the contract file from the consumer codebase and copy it into the provider code base (be careful, though, we're loosing the single source of truth!).

 ### Adding an Express Route